 Marija is an award-winning director and producer whose films blur borders between documentary and fiction, and often intersect with other art forms.

-She is The New School (MA Media Studies and Film, 2014) in New York, and Academy of Arts (FTV directing, 2010) in Belgrade alumna.
+She is The New School in New York, and Academy of Arts in Belgrade alumna.
 Her work is characteristic for experimentation with sound, an interest derived from her background as a performer/vocalist.

-Besides work on her author projects, Marija often collaborates as a creative producer with other directors.
+Besides work on her author projects, Marija occasionally collaborates as a creative producer with other directors.

 Her producing credits include "Bottlemen" (Producer), dir.
 Nemanja Vojinovic (in post-production), "Lone" (Co-producer), dir.
 Nebojsa Slijepcevic (in post-production), "The Babushkas of Chernobyl" (Associate producer), dir.
 Holly Morris, Anne Bogart (2015);